Wikia/guidelines/ConsulAndServiceDiscovery/README.md

 query for `discussion.service.sjc.consul`.
 Below is an example:

 ```
-dig @localhost -p 8600 discussion.service.sjc.consul
+dig @localhost -p 8600 prod.discussion.service.sjc.consul
 ```

-The answer section of the above query will provide the IP addresses of instances that have registered themselves as `discussion` "services" and are healthy.
+The answer section of the above query will provide the IP addresses of instances that have registered themselves as `discussion` "services", have the tag "prod", and are healthy.

 If you want to also query for the port that the service is listening one add `SRV` to the end of the above `dig` query.